-- Management of Change (MOC) is included in all Process Safety regulations. - Many of the biggest incidents in our industry have happened because a change had unintended effects on the process. - Changes of all types equipment, chemicals, technology as well as operating and maintenance procedures - require review and approval.
+- · Management of change (MOC) is included in all process safety regulations. - Many of the largest incidents in our industry have happened because a change had unintended effects on the process. - · Changes of all types require review and approval.
+This includes changes to equipment, chemicals, and technology, as well as operating and maintenance procedures.